rhynix/allowing/README.md

 ## Validations

-At this moment, there are only two validations defined:
+At this moment, three types of validation are defined:

 ### Presence

-Checks wether the attribute is non-nil and non-empty.
+Checks whether the attribute is non-nil and non-empty.
 If the attribute is non-nil and does not respond to `empty?`, the object is always considered present.

 ###### Example